SBMI-kiel/nvflare-documentation/README.md

 Once this has been done, i.e. the dataset has been downloaded and perhaps been tested once, one may run the project in the NVflare environment.

-To do so, copy the job to your admin console's transfer folder.
+To do so, copy the job in this repo to your admin console's transfer folder.
 In the mednist_fedavg folder, the job is configured.
 Notice that no code is transferred to the clients as they already have access locally.

 Once inside the admin console, enter `submit_job mednist_fedavg`.
 The server will automatically start training.
 You may find all available commands using `?`.